atiselsts/spacescanner/README.md

 Fields:

 * `timeLimitSec` - maximal CPU time for optimization in case the consensus criteria and other end conditions have not been reached (default: 600 sec)
-* `consensusCorridor` - consensus criteria is satisfied if values of all runs are within consensus corridor range (default: 1%)
+* `consensusCorridor` - the consensus criteria is satisfied if values of all runs are within this consensus corridor range (default: 1%)
 * `consensusAbsoluteError` - to determine whether the consensus criteria has been reached (default: 1e-6)
 * `consensusDelaySec` - the minimal time to continue after the consensus criteria has been reached (default: 300 sec)
 * `consensusProportionalDelay` - the minimal time to continue after the consensus criteria has been reached as proportion of the runtime so-far (default: 15%)
-* `stagnationDelaySec` - the maximal time to continue when no values any parallel run are changing (default: 300 sec)
+* `stagnationDelaySec` - the maximal time to continue when no values of any parallel run are changing (default: 300 sec)
 * `stagnationProportionalDelay` - the maximal time to continue when no values of any parallel run are changing, as proportion of the runtime so-far (default: 15%)
 * `targetFractionOfTOP` - compared to the full-set objective function value or the user-defined TOP value(default: 0.0 (i.e., disabled), range: [0.0 ..
 1.0])
 * `bestOfValue` - the user-defined best (TOP) objective function's value